 Both versions of Urban’s sermon allude to the severe damage caused by the Seljuk conquerors throughout the Byzantine Empire, not only to the Christians but also to the native population of Syria and Palestine.
-Although Fulcher of Chartres refrained from a portrayal as terrifying as that of Robert of Rheims, both chroniclers emphasized the desecration of churches and the condemnation of the faithful to tragic, dreadful deaths.
-Of further note is the reluctance of the pope, and consequently the chroniclers, to refer to these Sunni Muslim Turko-Persian conquerors by their actual name or to reveal their religious identification with Islam.
+Although Fulcher of Chartres refrained from the terrifying portrayal of Robert of Rheims, both chroniclers emphasized the desecration of churches and the condemnation of the faithful to tragic, dreadful deaths.
+Of further note is the reluctance of the pope, and consequently the chroniclers, to refer to these Sunni Muslim Turko-Persian conquerors as such or to reveal their religious identification with Islam.
 Instead, the fearsome enemy was described as Saracens, Ishmaelites, Hagarenes, Moors, or Mohammedans.
 From a religious perspective, they were further identified as pagans, heathens, or, more commonly, infidels.
-At this early stage, the Christian leaders’ complete ignorance of and consequent disregard for the monotheistic nature of Islam could be attributed to the lack of information about the rising Seljuk Empire and the actual beliefs and practices of this new enemy.
+At this early stage, the complete ignorance of and consequent disregard for the monotheistic nature of Islam could be attributed to the lack of information about the rising Seljuk Empire and the actual beliefs and practices of this new enemy.

-Although this premise probably has validity in the case of the chroniclers, the question remains as to what the eleventh-century papacy really knew.
-It appears more likely that the portrayal of the Muslims as demonic was, in fact, a product of a carefully-designed propaganda campaign by the papacy.
-Notable in this regard is that when dealing directly with Muslim rulers, medieval popes, recognizing Islam as a monotheistic faith, usually refrained from offending their sentiments in any way.
+Although this premise probably has validity in the case of the chroniclers, the question remains as to the information available to the eleventh-century papacy.
+It appears more likely that the portrayal of the Muslims as demonic was, in fact, a product of a carefully-designed propaganda campaign by the Holy See.
+Notable in this regard is that when dealing directly with Muslim rulers, medieval popes usually refrained from offending their sentiments in any way, while indirectly recognizing Islam as a monotheistic faith.
 Apostolic correspondence indeed hints at ever-growing intercultural compatibility in the sphere of diplomacy.
 Thus, the same Pope Gregory VII, who had called for a Holy War two years earlier, recognized in a letter to the Berber ruler an-Nãşir b.
 ‘Alennas (late 1076) that both Christians and Berbers believe in one God, albeit in different forms, and worship him as creator and ruler of this world.
 After thanking the emir for his goodwill toward his Christian subjects, Gregory declared:

 This good action was inspired in your heart by God, the creator of all things, without whom we can neither do nor think any good thing.
 He who lighteth every man that cometh into the world enlightened your mind in this purpose.
-For Almighty God, who desires that all men shall be saved and that none shall perish, approves nothing more highly in us than this: that a man love his fellow man next to his God and do nothing to him, which he would not than others should do to himself.
+For Almighty God, who desires that all men shall be saved and that none shall perish, approves nothing more highly in us than this: that a man love his fellow man next to his God and do nothing to him, which he would not to others than should do to himself.
 This affection we and you owe to each other in a more peculiar way than to people of other races because we worship and confess the same God though in diverse forms and daily praise and adore him as the creator and ruler of this world.

 After such a moving declaration of fraternal love, the pope ended his epistle wishing the emir, “that God himself, after the long journey of this life, may lead you into the bosom of the most holy patriarch Abraham.”
 The biblical precept of “love your neighbor” (Lev.
 19: 18; Mk.
 12: 29–31; Jn.
-13:34) was therefore further reinforced by the shared Abrahamic origins of the faiths of the emir and the Bishop of Rome.
+13:34) was therefore further reinforced by the shared Abrahamic origins and the faith of the emir and the Bishop of Rome.